YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ### Word2Vec with PCA applied

-As Principal Component Analysis is a strategy to reduce dimension, we applied PCA to reduce 100 components from Word2Vec with dimensionality of 300.
+Principal Component Analysis is a strategy to reduce dimensionality, to identify important relationships in data and to extract new features.
+According to the Gensim guide,  Word2Vec's default dimensionality is 100, so we are able to have directly 100 dimensions data set without PCA.
+However, we used PCA to reduce 100 components from Word2Vec with dimensionality of 300 since PCA not only reduces dimensionality but also extract new features.
-Word2Vec in Gensim's default dimensionality is 100.
 We tried to train and get better accuracy in several experiments.
-As a result, the case of creating 300 dimensionality and applying PCA to create 100 principal components has better performance rather than word2vec with 100 dimensionality without PCA.
+As a result, in this data set, usage of PCA has better performance rather than word2vec feature vector set with 100 dimensionality without PCA.

 ### Glove